jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-7-1-developingembeddedlinuxaudioapplications.md

 ---
 layout: post
-title: Developing Audio Programs For Embedded Linux, Part 1
+title: DEVELOPING AUDIO PROGRAMS FOR EMBEDDED LINUX, PART 1
 date: 2020-7-1 04:01:00
 description: The first in a two part series about cross-compiling an ALSA program for an ARM board and hooking up an external I2S DAC.
 ---